TheMonk2121/ai-dev-tasks/500_research/500_dspy-research.md

 - *Implementation Impact**:

-- **Continuous Improvement**: Prompts can be continuously improved for accuracy or cost
+- **Continuous Improvement**: Prompts can be continuously improved for accuracy or cos

 - **Training Integration**: Provide small training set or validation metric for optimization

 - **Model Fine-tuning**: Iteratively refine prompts or fine-tune small models for each module

-- **Performance Gains**: 10% quality gains on StackExchange QA through prompt refinement
+- **Performance Gains**: 10% quality gains on StackExchange QA through prompt refinemen

 - *Our Application**: